bitagoras/xtype/README.md

 <bin_type>   ::= "i" | "j" | "k" | "l" | "I" | "J" | "K" | "L" |
                  "b" | "h" | "f" | "d" | "s" | "u" | "S" | "x"

-<bin_data> is the binary data of defined size, see table with types below.
+<bin_data> represents the actual binary data of the specified size for the given type.
-<EOF> is the end of file.
-In streams this could also be defined by a zero byte.
+<EOF> marks the end of file.
+In streaming applications, this could be represented by a zero byte.
 ```

 ## Types